 He embarked on gaining qualifications in physical studies and entered higher education at Leeds Metropolitan University to graduate with a BA(Hons) in 2005 leading on to completing a PGCert in Sport Exercise & Nutrition in the summer of 2021 from the Carnegie School of Sport.

 Since a fairly young age, Ben has been a keen gym goer whereby he took an interest in ‘early’ training techniques and how to build long-term muscle growth.

-During 2018 Ben joined the British Army Reserve to further develop his fitness and experience in adventure training, he gained his Endurance Training Leader qualification and then became an Army Physical Training Instructor in 2022.
+In 2018 Ben joined the British Army Reserve to further develop his fitness and experience in adventure training, he gained his Endurance Training Leader qualification and then became an Army Physical Training Instructor in 2022.

 In August 2018 Ben rode the Veloscenic route through Northern France which involves a 450km bicycle ride from Paris to Mont St-Michel.